 Lammas Summer Gathering

 Welcome to the first of the harvest festivals.
-Lammas is a time to notice what has grown from the efforts we’ve put in this year and a time to pause, reflect and appreciate the abundance in our lives.
+The festival of Lammas (or Lughnasa) is a time to notice what has grown from the efforts we’ve put in this year and a time to pause, reflect and appreciate what we are harvesting in our lives.
 Lammas is a Saxon name meaning ‘loaf-mass’ which reflects the celebrating of the harvest of grain.

 The first loaves were made as an offering at this time of year.
 The grain harvest whether it be the wheat, barley, corn, rye or oats would have been a significant undertaking, so it’s no wonder our ancestors had a moment of celebration once the work was done.

-No requirement to participate, listening and offering your presence is enough.
+No requirement to participate, listening and offering your presence is enough, but any contributions will be greatly received in community.

 What to Expect